PEACH method: “Small-N” simulations for cluster free energies

 Our goal is to develop GCMC methods that allow a particle (and if necessary, its local solvent shell) to be exchanged for a number of solvent molecules.
 A key challenge for these methods is finding ways to pack solvent into a cavity that are efficient and that satisfy detailed balance.
 In a “proof of principle” study, Solvent Repacking Monte Carlo was relatively successful for exploring the phase behavior of a 2-dimensional binary hard disk mixture.
 (See here.)
 We are working both to apply this method to related systems and understand ordering transitions of hard particles on curved surfaces, and to extend the range of practical applicability.
 These techniques have been applied to 3-d Lennard-Jones mixtures and to study ordering transitions in colloidal monolayers.
 Ultimately our goal is to be able to perform GCMC on solutes of moderate size in explicit water.

 Snapshot and detail from Solvent Repacking GCMC simulations of a bidisperse hard-disk mixture, with large disks (d=3) shown in white and small disks (d=1) color-coded according to complex value of the S6 order parameter.
 (Intensity of color correlates to degree of local hexagonal order; hue correlates to the local packing direction.)

 Phase behavior of lipid bilayers

 Lipid bilayers undergo phase transitions between ordered (gel or ripple) and disordered (fluid) structures as temperature is varied.
+Earlier work in the group addressed methods to study demixing effects associated with ordering transitions in bilayer mixtures (here and here), to identify the actual transition temperature of a simulation model (here), and to characterize how lipids are arranged within the gel phase (here).
 We have been working on several questions related to the structure and properties of bilayers near their transition temperatures: